-The School shall comply with its admission policies and procedures as approved by the Commission.
-If the number of applicants exceeds the School's capacity of a program, class, grade level, or building, the School shall select students to enroll using a public lottery that shall be publicly noticed; provided that if the School is a conversion charter school serving as the home school for the HIDOE district, then the School shall follow HRS §302D-34(c).
+The SCHOOL shall comply with its admission policies and procedures as approved by the COMMISSION.
+If the number of applicants exceeds the SCHOOL'S capacity of a program, class, grade level, or building, the SCHOOL shall select students to enroll using a public lottery that shall be publicly noticed.

-The School shall submit a description of its current lottery process to the Commission and shall provide notice to the Commission if there is a material change made to the current lottery process.
-The School shall provide the Commission with a written notice of any material change to the lottery process at least thirty (30) days prior to the date of the proposed implementation for comment.
-The admission policies and procedures, including the lottery procedure, must be posted on the School's official website.
+The SCHOOL shall submit a description of its current lottery process to the COMMISSION and shall provide notice to the COMMISSION if there is a material change made to the current lottery process.
+The SCHOOL shall provide the COMMISSION with a written notice of any material change to the lottery process at least thirty (30) days prior to the date of the proposed implementation for comment.
+The admission policies and procedures, including the lottery procedure, must be posted on the SCHOOL'S official website.